tweag/nickel/doc/manual/contracts.md

 Nickel tries to associate each contract violation with the location of the code that triggered it; a good blame location makes it much easier to find and fix the problem.
-When you use delayed contracts, Nickel's built-in laziness automatically pushes the error locations "inwards:" in the following example, even though we annotate the entire record with a contract, Nickel helpfully points out that the error is caused by the string "8080" instead of blaming the whole record:
+When you use delayed contracts, Nickel's built-in laziness automatically pushes the error locations "inwards": in the following example, even though we annotate the entire record with a contract, Nickel helpfully points out that the error is caused by the string "8080" instead of blaming the whole record: